Ibrahim-Sani/AC_Vows_Planner/ac.md

 ## Overview

 AC Vows Planner is a modern, faith-conscious wedding planning application specializing in elegant, modest, and halal-friendly celebrations.
-The application provides a comprehensive platform for couples to explore wedding packages, view portfolios, read testimonials, and book consultations with professional planner Aminah Clarke.
+The application provides a comprehensive platform for couples to explore wedding packages, view portfolios, read testimonials, and book consultations with professional planner Aminah Clarker.

 ## User Preferences